Food for Thought

 Bluebird Boxes Installed in Tymor Park

 The Coronavirus pandemic has necessarily slowed some of the CAC initiatives for 2020.
-That said, we are happy to announce that over the course of the spring Tymor Park Manager Jake Gosnell, Tom St. Onge and the rest of the Park crew have installed has installed the bluebird boxes.
+That said, we are happy to announce that over the course of the spring Tymor Park Manager Jake Gosnell, Tom St. Onge and the rest of the Park crew have installed the bluebird boxes.
 Built by Kevin Murphy, the cedar boxes have been sited at the following locations.

 --3 boxes dispersed along the at the top of the disc golf course hill